Robert Bogue

-Robert Timothy Bogue (born August 27, 1964 in Minden, Nebraska) is an American actor, who played A.C.
+Robert Timothy Bogue (born August 27, 1964) is an American actor who played A.C.
 Mallet on Guiding Light from 2005 until the soap's ending in 2009.
-He also plays FIB Agent Steve Haines in Grand Theft Auto V in 2013 and main protagonist Red Harlow in Red Dead Revolver in 2004.
+He also plays FBI Agent Steve Haines in Grand Theft Auto V in 2013 and main protagonist Red Harlow in Red Dead Revolver in 2004.

 Biography

 Born in Minden, Nebraska as the youngest of three brothers, Bogue was raised in Hays, Kansas and Richmond, Kentucky.
 He graduated Phi Beta Kappa from Colorado College with a degree in International Political Economics.
 He was an original founding member of the New Group Theater Company.
-Bogue also voiced Red Harlow in the video games Red Dead Revolver and Red Dead Redemption, Troy in Grand Theft Auto: The Ballad of Gay Tony and Steve Haines in Grand Theft Auto V.
+Bogue also voiced Red Harlow in the video games Red Dead Revolver and Red Dead Redemption, Troy in Grand Theft Auto: The Ballad of Gay Tony, and Steve Haines in Grand Theft Auto V.